Chase-William/utf8-to-windows-vkc/README.md

 ## About This Project

-This library's goal is to provide useful and simple translations while independent from both [windows](https://crates.io/crates/windows) and [winapi](https://crates.io/crates/winapi).
-I understand there are tools available in both of these crates that could reduce much of this library's limited logic, but that is against the goal of this project.
+This library's goal is to provide common translations while remaining independent of both the [windows](https://crates.io/crates/windows) and [winapi](https://crates.io/crates/winapi) crates.
+I understand there are tools available in both of these crates that could reduce much of this library's limited logic, however, that would undermine the objective of this project.

 ## Translation Notes